Courses may include

 CULS 1020 - Kitchen Essentials

 This course is designed to teach the learner the importance of food safety and sanitation while developing culinary skills.
 Learners will explore how to maintain a safe work environment and how to properly utilize and maintain the tools and equipment of the professional kitchen.
-Food safety training and certification in BASICS.fst is achieved in this course.
+Food safety training is achieved in this course.

 CULS 1040 - Stocks and Soups